Of note, buyers seeking more practicality can opt for the mechanically-identical M3 Sedan.

 Setting the M4 part from the standard 4-Series is an M-specific instrument cluster, a sporty three-spoke multifunction steering wheel, sports seats and carbon fiber trim on the dashboard and on the center console.
 Naturally, liberal helpings of M badging are also part of the package.

 Standard and Optional Features

-The M4 is fitted as standard with leather upholstery, heated and power-adjustable M front sport seats, a navigation system with 20GB of audio storage, rain-sensing windshield wipers, adaptive Xenon headlights, heated and power-adjustable exterior mirrors, an adaptive M suspension, a HomeLink universal garage door opener, an AM/FM/CD stereo with HD radio, Bluetooth connectivity with audio streaming, AUX and USB ports and 18-inch alloy wheels.
+The M4 is fitted as standard with leather upholstery, heated and power-adjustable M front sport seats, a navigation system with 20GB of audio storage, rain-sensing windshield wipers, an adaptive suspension, adaptive Xenon headlights, heated and power-adjustable exterior mirrors, an adaptive M suspension, a HomeLink universal garage door opener, an AM/FM/CD stereo with HD radio, Bluetooth connectivity with audio streaming, AUX and USB ports and 18-inch alloy wheels.

 Buyers who want to hit the track can order an optional Competition Package.
 It includes a revised differential and a re-tuned Dynamic Stability Control (DSC) system.

 BMW made a few modifications to the M4's turbocharged 3.0-liter straight-six engine.
 The six-banger now generates 444 horsepower -- 19 more than the stock model -- at 7,000 rpm and 406 lb-ft. of torque from 1,850 to 5,500 rpm.

 Visually, cars equipped with the Competition Package stand out thanks to high-gloss Shadow Line trim designed by BMW Individual, 20-inch alloy wheels with M-shaped spokes, and a sport exhaust system with black chrome tail pipes.